-Place the Modem in a location that permits an easy view of the LED indicators on the front panel.
+Place the Router in a location that permits an easy view of the LED indicators on the front panel.

-The LED indicators on the front panel include the Power, Status, ADSL Link/Act, and Ethernet Link/Act.
-The ADSL and Ethernet indicators monitor link status and activity (Link/Act).
+The LED indicators on the front panel include the Power, Status, ADSL Link/Act, and Ethernet Link/Act indicators.
+The ADSL, and Ethernet indicators monitor link status and activity (Link/Act).